Contemplating today's Gospel

 He has proclaimed his word to Jacob, his statutes and his ordinances to Israel.
 He has not done thus for any other nation; his ordinances he has not made known to them.

 Fr.
 Vicenç GUINOT i Gómez (Sant Feliu de Llobregat, Spain)Today the different religions are highly respected.
 They all express man's quest of transcendence, of the great beyond, of the everlasting realities.
-And yet, in Christianism, plunging its roots in Judaism, this phenomenon is the other way round: it is God Who is in quest of man.
+And yet, in Christianity, plunging its roots in Judaism, this phenomenon is the other way round: it is God Who is in quest of man.

-As John Paul II reminded us, God wants to get closer to man.
-God wants to address him his words, to show him his face for He is seeking closeness with him.
-This becomes a reality with the people of Israel, people chosen by God to receive his words.
-This is Moses' own experience when he says: «What other nation is so great as to have their gods near them the way the Lord, our God, is near us whenever we pray to him?» (Deut 4:7).
-And, even then, the psalmist says «God has revealed his word to Jacob, his laws and decrees to Israel.
-He has done this for no other nation; they do not know his law» (Ps 147:19-20).
+As Saint John Paul II reminded us, God wants to get closer to man.
+God wants to address him His words, to show him His face for He is seeking closeness with him.
+This becomes a reality with the people of Israel, people chosen by God to receive His words.
+This is Moses' own experience when he says: “For what great nation is there that has gods so close to it as the LORD, our God, is to us whenever we call upon him?”
+(Deut 4:7).
+And, even then, the psalmist says "He proclaims his word to Jacob, his statutes and laws to Israel" (Ps 147:19-20).

-In this way, to ignore God's suggestions, no matter how insignificant, involves a very paltry knowledge of God which, in turn, involves being considered as small in the Kingdom of Heaven.
-In this connection, Saint Theophilus of Antioch, said «God is seen only by those who can see him; all they need is to have the eyes of the spirit opened (...), but some men have them blurred».
+In this way, to ignore God's suggestions, no matter how insignificant, involves a very paltry knowledge of God that, in turn, involves being considered as small in the Kingdom of Heaven.
+Saint Theophilus of Antioch said: “For God is seen by those who are enabled to see Him when they have the eyes of their soul opened: for all have eyes; but in some they are overspread, and do not see the light of the sun.”

 In our prayer we are aiming to faithfully follow the indications of our Lord.
-Thus, we shall have a greater closeness with him and, therefore, we shall be considered big in the Kingdom of Heaven.
+Thus, we shall have a greater closeness with Him and, therefore, we shall be considered big in the Kingdom of Heaven.